Galleria Snow in Berlin — upcoming show „Karōshi“

-Kunsthalle Düsseldorf — Between Books Art Book Fair
+Kunsthalle Düsseldorf — participation at Between Books Art Book Fair

 D’une génération l’autre, mutations de l’abstraction